eatyourpeas/refract/GITHUB-SECRETS-SETUP.md

 3. Ensure NODE_ENV=production is set
 4. Check Railway project has sufficient resources
 ```

+---

+Your CI/CD pipeline is production-ready!
+Just add the Railway secrets to enable auto-deployment. 🚀

 Your CI/CD pipeline is production-ready!
 Just add the Railway secrets to enable auto-deployment. 🚀